Plan Your Visit

 MOCA is committed to removing financial, social, and cultural barriers to access for diverse communities.
 We offer free admission during select periods and through several community-led programmes.

-MOCA’s Ground Floor is always free to the public.
+MOCA’s Floor 1 is always free to the public.

-Admission to MOCA is free every Friday from 5-9 pm.
+Admission to MOCA is free on the Friday of each month’s first full weekend from 5–9 pm.
 Tickets can be pre-booked online.
 Check out Free Friday Nights for more information.
+See Free Friday Night Schedule.

 TD Community Sundays